AgoraIO-Community/BeautyAPI/Android/README.md

 ```

-- Call destroy on RtcEngine to destroy RtcEngine.
+- Destroy RtcEngine by calling its destroy method.

 ```kotlin
 RtcEngine.destroy()